Top 7 Project Management Software For Freelancers On A Budget

 Unfortunately, Teamwork does not offer a very robust free project management software option.
 While it still has the same look and feel as paid version and provides the organization features such as internal messaging and milestone tracking, the free version is very basic compared to other more advanced tools.

 If you want your project management program to have built-in collaboration, app integration, billing, invoicing, and time tracking – you should skip Teamwork’s free project management option.
-But, if you are looking for a simple, clean, easy-to-use project management tracker that will work for basic tracking – join up.
-The free version still offers the following features for up to 5 users:
+However, if you are looking for a simple, clean, easy-to-use project management tracker, it might be worth checking out.

 4. ClickUp